 NIS2 introduces stringent obligations for Italian companies, and failure to comply with them can result in very severe penalties.
 Let us look in detail at some of the main obligations.

-Regular security assessments: Companies must conduct regular penetration tests and vulnerability assessments to identify and address any weaknesses in their IT systems.
-These tests should be performed at least every six months to ensure that systems remain secure and up-to-date against the latest threats.
+Regular security assessments: Penetration tests and vulnerability assessments must be performed at least every six months to keep systems secure and up-to-date.

-Ongoing training: Employees, especially managers, must receive ongoing training in cybersecurity.
-This obligation ensures that staff are prepared to prevent and respond to cyber attacks, reducing the risk of behaviour that could expose the company to threats.
+Ongoing training: Employees, especially managers, must receive continuous training to prevent and respond to cyber attacks.

 Sectors involved and distinction between essential and important actors